speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/peripherals.md

 OPTION | DESCRIPTION
 :--- | :---
 *None* | If this option is selected, Fuse will not emulate any mass storage device (except for the integrated disk devices on the +3, Pentagon and Scorpion).
-*Interface I* | If this option is selected, Fuse will emulate the Sinclair Interface I, and allow microdrive cartridges to be inserted and removed via the *Media > Microdrive* menus.
-*Simple 8-bit IDE* | If this option is selected, Fuse will emulate the simple 8-bit IDE interface as used by the Spectrum +3e, and allow hard disks to be connected and disconnected via the *Media > IDE* menu.
-*ZXATASP interface* | If this option is selected, Fuse will emulate the ZXATASP interface, which provides both additional RAM and an IDE interface.
-See the [ZXATASP and ZXCF Emulation](zxatasp.html) section for more details.
-*ZXCF interface* | If this option is selected, Fuse will emulate the ZXCF interface, which provides both additional RAM and a CompactFlash interface.
-See the [ZXATASP and ZXCF Emulation](zxatasp.html) section for more details.
-*DivIDE interface* | If this option is selected, Fuse will emulate the DivIDE interface, which provides both additional RAM and a IDE interface.
-See the [DivIDE Emulation](divide.html) section for more details.
-*+D interface* | If this option is selected, Fuse will emulate the +D interface, which provides both a floppy drive and a printer interface.
-See the [+D Emulation](plusd.html) section for more details.
 *Beta 128* | If this option is selected, Fuse will emulate the Beta 128 interface, which provides a floppy drive interface.
 See the [Beta 128 Emulation](trdos.html) section for more details.
 Beta 128 emulation is enabled for the Pentagon and Scorpion machines regardless of this option.
+*Currah µSource* | If this option is selected, Fuse will emulate a Currah µSource interface.
+See the [World of Spectrum Infoseek web page](http://www.worldofspectrum.org/infoseekid.cgi?id=1000080) for the manual.
+The required ROM file is not supplied with Fuse for macOSX and so must be installed before the interface can be used.
+The expected file is an 8KB dump of the interface ROM named usource.rom and placed in the Fuse packages Contents/Resources directory.
+*DISCiPLE* | If this option is selected, Fuse will emulate the DISCiPLE interface, which provides both a floppy drive and a printer interface.
+See the [DISCiPLE Emulation](disciple.html) section for more details.
+*Didaktik 80 interface* | If this option is selected, Fuse will emulate the Didaktik 80 (or Didaktik 40) interface.
+See the [Didaktik 80 Emulation](didaktik80.html) section for more details.
+*DivIDE interface* | If this option is selected, Fuse will emulate the DivIDE interface, which provides both additional RAM and a IDE interface.
+See the [DivIDE Emulation](divide.html) section for more details.
+*DivMMC interface* | If this option is selected, Fuse will emulate the DivMMC interface.
+See the [DIVMMC Emulation](divmmc.html) section for more details.
+*Interface I* | If this option is selected, Fuse will emulate the Sinclair Interface I, and allow microdrive cartridges to be inserted and removed via the *Media > Microdrive* menus.
 *Opus Discovery* | If this option is selected, Fuse will emulate the Opus Discovery interface, which provides both a floppy drive and a printer interface.
 See the [Opus Discovery Emulation](opus.html) section for more details.
-*DISCiPLE* | If this option is selected, Fuse will emulate the DISCiPLE interface, which provides both a floppy drive and a printer interface.
-See the [DISCiPLE Emulation](disciple.html) section for more details.
+*+D interface* | If this option is selected, Fuse will emulate the +D interface, which provides both a floppy drive and a printer interface.
+See the [+D Emulation](plusd.html) section for more details.
+*Simple 8-bit IDE* | If this option is selected, Fuse will emulate the simple 8-bit IDE interface as used by the Spectrum +3e, and allow hard disks to be connected and disconnected via the *Media > IDE* menu.
 *Spectranet* | If this option is selected, Fuse will emulate the Spectranet interface, which provides an ethernet interface for the Spectrum.
 See the [Spectranet Emulation](spectranet.html) section for more details.
+*ZXATASP interface* | If this option is selected, Fuse will emulate the ZXATASP interface, which provides both additional RAM and an IDE interface.
+See the [ZXATASP and ZXCF Emulation](zxatasp.html) section for more details.
-*Didaktik 80 interface* | If this option is selected, Fuse will emulate the Didaktik 80 (or Didaktik 40) interface.
-See the [Didaktik 80 Emulation](didaktik80.html) section for more details.
+*ZXCF interface* | If this option is selected, Fuse will emulate the ZXCF interface, which provides both additional RAM and a CompactFlash interface.
+See the [ZXATASP and ZXCF Emulation](zxatasp.html) section for more details.
-*Currah µSource* | If this option is selected, Fuse will emulate a Currah µSource interface.
-See the [World of Spectrum Infoseek web page](http://www.worldofspectrum.org/infoseekid.cgi?id=1000080) for the manual.
-The required ROM file is not supplied with Fuse for macOSX and so must be installed before the interface can be used.
-The expected file is an 8KB dump of the interface ROM named usource.rom and placed in the Fuse packages Contents/Resources directory.
+*ZXMMC interface* | If this option is selected, Fuse will emulate the ZXMMC interface.
+Available for +2A, +3 and +3e machines.

 <br>
 ### +3 options